antonio-fiol/esphome-configs/README.md

 # wemosoled
 Single analog white strip lamp with wake-up routine and ambient sensors (temperature, humidity).
 Uses OLED display to show ambient conditions as well as lamp status and time.

+# relayboard
+Sample configuration for a 4-relay board.
+I'm not using this configuration as-is, but it's the generic one I based my toldo1 and riego2 configs.